Miners need more engineers to meet new tailings dam safety standard

 The Looming Risk of Tailings Damshttps://amers1.apps.cp.thomsonreuters.com/web/apps/newsservices/mediaProxy?apiKey=6d416f26-7b24-4f31-beb6-1b5aa0f3fafb&url=https%3A%2F%2Fgraphics.reuters.com%2FMINING-TAILINGS1%2F0100B4S72K1%2Findex.html&enowpopup

-(Reporting by Helen Reid in Johannesburg and Jeff Lewis in Toronto; Editing by David Gregorio)
+(Reporting by Helen Reid in Johannesburg and Jeff Lewis in Toronto; Editing by David Gregorio and Bernadette Baum)

 ((Helen.Reid@thomsonreuters.com; +27 66 156 5214; jeff.lewis@tr.com +1 647 200 7236))